- What is PEG?

 Is additional injection training available for patients taking high-dose, low-frequency PLEGRIDY?

 Whether your patients are just starting therapy or have been on therapy for a while, Nurse Educators are there to provide additional support for patients and their care partners with injection technique and to respond to questions related to relapsing MS and treatment.
-The Above MS program from Biogen provides additional injection training with a nurse visit to their home for people taking an injectable Biogen treatment for relapsing multiple sclerosis (MS).
+The Above MS program from Biogen provides additional injection training for people taking an injectable Biogen treatment.
+This may include a Nurse Educator visiting your home (if needed).
 Nurse Educators are also available by phone 24 hours a day, 7 days a week, regardless of which Biogen relapsing MS treatment they take.
 They can be reached by calling 1-800-456-2255.